 Conclusion – The Game Changer in the Hybrid Workforce: A High-Performance VDI Cloud Fabric

 So what have we learnt taking these 5 dynamic factors into account?
-In IT, you may be tempted to compare an older VDI on-prem infrastructure with performance in a modern VDI cloud fabric, but the fact is that the local VDI infrastructure was static, and without systematic maintenance or the ability to scale, it can no longer follow suit in a hybrid world.
+In IT, you are may tempted to compare an older VDI on-prem infrastructure with performance in a modern VDI cloud fabric, but the fact is that the local VDI infrastructure was static, and without systematic maintenance or the ability to scale, it can no longer follow suit in a hybrid world.
 Thus, the only meaningful comparison in terms of performance in our VDI Cloud, is the physical PC performance.
 And here the high-performance virtual desktop wins, with the ability to use all the server and storage power behind it, and really boost performance of engineering applications for CAD, HPC and AI with integrations into ERP and more.
 It also wins as you are able to embrace the old legacy applications in the solution, which we all know are very business critical.

 You only need to establish the configuration and profile of the virtual desktop, and you can work anywhere, on any device, with any application for the above tasks.
 You no longer think in servers and storage, but in a simple desktop service you need for either the engineer, the architect or the financial controller – in the same simple way you turn on the power.
 As such a high-performance virtual workspace is for the hybrid workforce 2021 and beyond, working as an enabler for collaboration and efficient workflows between Engineering and Operations, embracing the impact of the 5 dynamic factors described here in my blog.